jeffreygwang/226diffusion/README.md

 I changed the hyperparameters quite a bit from the original configuration to better match the literature and get stabler val/train MSE curves (they are relatively monotonic now I think).
 Also, there's an EMA model for stability being trained too.

+# Fairness Auditing in Diffusion Models

+See `statistical_auditing` for a fuller description.
 # Code Layout
 - `utils.py` contains utilities for data processing
 - `modules.py` implements the main UNet in the diffusion model